-We enter into employment agreements with our employees located principally in the PRC, including all of our NEOs other than U.S.-based NEO Mark McKechnie, that contain an employment term and other statutorily required terms and conditions but do not include compensatory terms.
-In addition, ACM Shanghai was a party to an employment agreement with Lisa Feng that was entered into as of January 8, 2018 and extended through September 24, 2024.
+We enter into employment agreements with our employees located principally in the PRC, including all of our NEOs other than U.S.-based NEO Mr. McKechnie, that contain an employment term and other statutorily required terms and conditions but do not include compensatory terms.
+In addition, ACM Shanghai was a party to an employment agreement with Ms. Feng that was entered into as of September 25, 2022 and through September 24, 2024.
 The agreement contains provisions with respect to base salary, annual bonus eligibility and certain severance payments.
+We have not entered into an employment agreement with Mr. McKechnie.